 Why are our taxes so high, not only in Sweden but in most of the world?
-Why are, at the same time, education, healthcare, pensions most everywhere in permanent crisis?
-Why are 600,000 people waiting for housing in Stockholm?
-Why are so many unemployed, while there are so many jobs available?
+Given all that money, why are, at the same time, education, healthcare, pensions most everywhere in permanent crisis?
+Why are 684,000 people waiting for housing in Stockholm?
+Why are so many unemployed while there are so many jobs available?

 We can do much, much better than today.
 We can combine much more freedom, much lower taxes, much lower social benefits, with caring for each other much better, with treating the old with much more dignity, with better schools for all.
 We could become much wealthier, but not only for ourselves.
 If we are richer, invent more, create more, we can also more effectively help those who need help, here and abroad.